Email Risk Scoring: How to Automatically Block Bad Signups

 }

-// Tier 2: Moderate risk — create account but require email verification
+// Tier 2: Moderate quality — create account but require email verification

 const user = await createUser({ email, password, name, tier: "unverified" });